MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/config-setting-ref.md

 6. Select **Stage deployment** to save your changes and deploy them to the Test ring.

 ## Proxy
-You can manage proxy settings for your organization.
+You can manage network proxy settings for your organization.
 Add your proxy server and port number, and then add your proxy site exceptions.
-Microsoft Managed Desktop includes a group of proxy exceptions that are required for the service to operate.
-Customers can’t make changes to the Microsoft Managed Desktop proxies.
+Microsoft Managed Desktop includes a set of default proxy exceptions that are required for the service to operate.
+The default exclusion list may only be modified by the MMD service.
 For more information, see [Network configuration for Microsoft Managed Desktop](../get-ready/network.md).

-The proxy site exceptions that you add in the Microsoft Managed Desktop portal are added to the proxy exceptions included with Microsoft Managed Desktop service.
+The proxy site exceptions that you add in the Microsoft Managed Desktop portal are added to the default proxy exceptions included with Microsoft Managed Desktop service.

-Note: If you stage a deployment for proxy settings at the same time that Microsoft Managed Desktop proxies are being updated, your staged deployment will wait until the Microsoft Managed Desktop proxy changes are finished.
+> [!NOTE]
+> Updating the default proxy exception list is always prioritized over customer deployments.
+This means that your staged deployment will be paused if there is a deployment for the default proxy exception list.

 ### Requirements

 These requirements must be met for proxy server and proxy site exceptions:
 - Must be a valid server address and port number
-- Import proxy exception list: must be in xml format
-- Enter individual URL: must be a valid http site
+- URLs must be a valid http site

 ### Customize and deploy proxies